 Confessing the Son of God

 The confession of salvation is that Jesus is the Son of God, “Thou art the Christ, the Son of the living God” (Mat 16:16), “Whosoever shall confess that Jesus is the Son of God, God dwelleth in him, and he in God” (1Jo 4:15).
-But the Trinitarian confession that He is “God the Son” actually denies He is “the Son of God” because He can’t be both.
-If He is God then He can’t be God’s Son, but if He is God’s Son then He can’t be God because they are two distinct Persons.
+But the Trinitarian confession that He is “God the Son” actually denies He is the Son of God because He can’t be both.
+If He is God then He can’t be God’s Son, but if He is God’s Son then He can’t be God because they are two distinct persons.
 There’s no way around this.

 More is not always better

-Making the Son of God to be co-equal with God the Father actually violates the First Commandment, “Thou shalt have no other gods before me” (Exo 20:3).
-This commandment is not broken by obedience to gods, rulers, or lords under the authority of the one true God, “Thou shalt not revile the gods, nor curse the ruler of thy people” (Exo 22:28).
+Making the Son of God co-equal with God the Father actually violates the First Commandment, “Thou shalt have no other gods before me” (Exo 20:3).
+This commandment is not broken by obedience to lesser gods, rulers, or lords under the authority of the one true God, “Thou shalt not revile the gods, nor curse the ruler of thy people” (Exo 22:28).
 Obedience to Jesus Christ as our Lord glorifies God because Jesus Himself is under the authority of God the Father, “my Father is greater than I” (Jhn 14:28), “Christ is God’s” (1Co 3:23), “the head of Christ is God” (1Co 11:3).
 Maintaining this hierarchy of authority is essential for a correct view of God while making anyone or anything co-equal with God breaks the First Commandment.

-God the Father is glorified when His Son Jesus Christ is given the proper glory, “Father, the hour is come; glorify thy Son, that thy Son also may glorify thee … that they might know thee the only true God, and Jesus Christ, whom thou hast sent” (Jhn 17:1, 3).
-Paul said that God the Father is glorified, not by confessing Christ is “God the Son,” but Lord, “And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Phl 2:11).
+God the Father is glorified when His Son Jesus Christ is given the proper glory, “Father, the hour is come; glorify thy Son, that thy Son also may glorify thee … that they might know thee the only true God, and Jesus Christ, whom thou hast sent” (Jhn 17:1,3).
+Paul said that God the Father is glorified, not by confessing Christ is “God the Son,” but by confessing Him as Lord, “And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Phl 2:11).
 Christ’s Lordship is the confession of salvation, “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved” (Rom 10:9).
-Paul also declared that his one God is the Father and his one Lord is Jesus Christ, “But to usthere is butone God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him” (1Co 8:6), “One Lord, one faith, one baptism, One God and Father of all” (Eph 4:5-6).
+Paul also declared that his God is the Father and his Lord is Jesus Christ, “But to usthere is butone God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him” (1Co 8:6), “One Lord, one faith, one baptism, One God and Father of all” (Eph 4:5-6).